 This is a list of some examples of Asbestos Containing Materials.
 It is no way extensive, by does give a visual and written description of where asbestos may be located in different types of buildings.

 Floor tiles were common in homes built between the 50’s and 80’s, but many were manufactured using the Chrysotile asbestos mineral.
-Learn more about asbestos floor tiles>
+Learn more about asbestos floor tile removal >

 Toilet cisterns were manufactured using a range of different types of asbestos.
 These were typically the black style.
 The seats and lids were often produced using asbestos, also.
 These types of toilets can still be found in buildings across the UK.